W. N. Caldwell Residence

 The W. N. Caldwell Residence, a 1926 Spanish Colonial Revival residence in Beverly Hills designed by master architect Wallace Neff (who is included on the City of Beverly Hills' official list of master architects), has been in the spotlight in recent years.

 The owner of the home at 805 North Linden Drive applied for a demolition permit in September 2013.
-While the owner now no longer seeks demolition and recently announced plans to list the property for sale in the future, the house became an important test case for Beverly Hills’ new demolition review process established through the City’s 2012 City of Beverly Hills' preservation ordinance.
+While the owner withdrew the demolition request in favor of interior renovations and recently listed the property for sale, the house became an important test case for Beverly Hills’ new demolition review process established through the City’s 2012 City of Beverly Hills' preservation ordinance.

 Under this new process, if a building proposed for demolition is related to an individual or firm on the City’s list of master architects, a hold is required before the issuance of permits for demolition, alteration, or remodeling.
 The City’s Cultural Heritage Commission (CHC) can initiate a historic assessment of the property.
 If the property meets two or more of the city’s landmark designation criteria, CHC members can vote to recommend landmark designation to the City Council..